bPavan16/med-help/README.md

 # Med-Help

 Med-Help is a Next.js project designed to analyze medical information and provide detailed information about various medications.
-This project aims to offer comprehensive details without using special characters or symbols.
+This project aims to offer comprehensive details of the medicine.
 It uses Gemini and Tailwind CSS for styling and layout.

 ## Features

 - Analyze medical information
 - Provide detailed information about medications
 - User-friendly interface
+- Used Gemini-Api for searching Information
-- Styled with Gemini and Tailwind CSS
+- Styled with Tailwind CSS

 ## Installation